Attention-Deficit/Hyperactivity Disorder (ADHD)

 How many people have ADHD?

-Approximately three to five percent of all children are affected by symptoms of ADHD.
+Approximately three to five percent of all children have experienced ADHD symptoms.
 That may be close to two million US children alone.
 ADHD affects two to three times as many boys as girls.
-Recent studies indicate that symptoms of ADHD usually persist into adolescence and adulthood.
+Recent studies indicate that ADHD symptoms in kids usually persist into adolescence and adulthood.
 Current statistics suggest that two to four percent of adults are affected by symptoms of ADHD.

 What causes ADHD?